Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

-To get a clearer idea of how retention factors into this equation, it’s necessary to break this graph down into cohorts (users grouped by the month they were acquired).
+To get a clearer idea of how churn affects growth, it’s necessary to break this graph down into cohorts.
+This is how the same graph would look with users segmented into groups based on the month they were acquired.

-We’re still increasing our total active user base each month.
+You may think: total active users is still growing each month.
 Surely 67% yearly growth is a win?

-In the short-term, that might appear to be true.
-The problem is, it’s not sustainable growth.
+In the short-term, that might be true.
+The problem is it’s not sustainable growth.

-By extending this out another 2 years, we can see how average user retention would play out:
+By extending this out another 2 years, we can see how average user retention plays out: